 When a sample is placed in a stationary magnetic field (B0), its NMR active nuclei tend to align parallel or antiparallel with that external field.
 The dipoles oriented against the B0 are in a less stable state and are present at a lower population.
 The sum of all nuclear magnetic dipoles gives rise to the net magnetization (M).
 When the sample is irradiated with photons with a determined amount of energy (a radiofrequency pulse), the net magnetization will change from its equilibrium state to a less stable one, afterwards, when the system goes back to its initial state, a signal is emitted and recorded.
 NMR spectroscopy measures the energy absorbed during this process within the radiofrequency (RF) spectrum.

 When a system at an equilibrium within the presence the an external magnetic field B0, the application of a determined radiofrequency pulse will tilt the net magnetization from the z axis.
 The resonance phenomenon occurs when this applied radiofrequency pulse matches the energy difference (ΔE) between the nuclear spins levels.
-The energy of the absorbed photon (E = hv0, being h the Planck’s constant and v the frequency) depends on the resonance radiofrequency that has to be matched.
-The tilted net magnetization evolves as a time-dependent manner in order to recover its equilibrium; in other words, the nuclei return from a higher energy state (beta) to their initial lower energy state (alpha), releasing energy during this process, and this decay renders the FID (free induction decay).
+The energy of the absorbed photon (E = hv0, being h the Planck’s constant and v the frequency, see equation below) depends on the resonance radiofrequency that has to be matched.
+The tilted net magnetization evolves as a time-dependent manner in order to recover its equilibrium; in other words, the nuclei return from a higher energy state (β) to their initial lower energy state (α), releasing energy during this process, and this decay renders the FID (free induction decay).